Remedies = Medicines

 The amazing aspect of extreme dilutions used in homeopathic medicine is: the more diluted the medicine is, the stronger the effect.
 This is because each time the medicine is diluted, it is shaken.
 If you did not shake between dilutions, the dilution would have little effect.

 Scientific decision making always reduces the number of variables.

 A human patient is not a test subject.
 But this basic principle of scientific experimentation is fundamental to medical decision making.
 Giving multiple pharmaceutical drugs or multiple remedies confuses medical decision making.
-In some situation, polypharmacy is unavoidable.
-Also, modern homeopathy typically works in the context of polypharmacy, patients taking multiple pharmaceutical drugs.
+In some situation, several drugs given at the same time is unavoidable.
+Also, modern homeopathy typically works when patients are taking multiple pharmaceutical drugs.
 Even homeopaths give two different remedies in close sucession.
 Nevertheless, reducing this confusion is always a goal in homeopathy.